 Outsourcing Customer Service – Pros, Cons, and Tips for Small Businesses

 Many small businesses consider outsourcing customer service.
-They want to reduce overhead.
-They want to tap into specialized expertise.
-Some see potential to slash costs.
-They want to channel savings into growth.
+They want to reduce overhead and tap into specialized expertise.
+Some see potential to slash costs and channel savings into growth.
 Others worry about losing control of quality.
 Here's a balanced look at what to expect if you're thinking about outsourcing support.
-We'll also touch on HIPAA compliance for orgs in healthcare or related fields.
-Plus, we'll cover needed security considerations for any company handling sensitive data.
+We'll also discuss security considerations for any company handling sensitive data.

 Outsourcing can be an attractive option.
 Lower labor costs in certain regions.
 Access to 24/7 coverage.
 Scalability that's hard to achieve with a small in-house crew.
 But you'll need to make sure smooth communication between your outsourced team and your core ops.
 Also confirm security compliance for all parties handling protected data.